Food By Themes

 2. Sze Thye Cake Shop

-Sze Thye Cake Shop’s owner Koh Sun Liang has been making traditional Chinese sweets for over 57 years.
-He and his father picked up their skills from the original owners of Sze Thye Cake Shop, and years later his father took over.
+Just a short walk from Golden Mile Food Centre is Sze Thye Cake Shop.
+The shop’s owner, Koh Sun Liang, has been making traditional Chinese sweets for over 57 years.
+He and his father picked up their skills from the shop’s original owners, and years later, his father took over.
 The business was then passed down to Mr Koh in 1999.
-The Peanut Candy (price TBD) here is a must-try.
+The Peanut Candy ($1.50 for two small packs) here is a must-try.
 FYI, Mr Koh makes everything from scratch!

 Address: 2 Beach Road, #01-4795, Singapore 190002